ctb/2023-equitable-efficient/docs/index.md

 generate ideas, to problem solve, and think creatively.

 [Strategic planning meetings](strategic-planning.md) - meetings to create or contribute to strategic planning processes.

+## Tools and Templates

+Agenda template

+Meeting invite template

+(CTB: these will become links to a google drive.)